Concurrent BA in History and Bachelor of Education

 The Faculty of Arts procedures for Admission to BA Honours (History or Canadian Studies) established in section 3.4.2 Honours Degrees with a Major Field are applicable and provide the overall framework.
 The application deadline is February 1.

-In addition to having successfully completed at least 30 units (5.0 full-course equivalents) of post-secondary study, students must have completed at least 3 units (0.5 full-course equivalent) in History to enter the Honours program.
+History: In addition to having successfully completed at least 30 units (5.0 full-course equivalents) of post-secondary study, students must have completed at least 3 units (0.5 full-course equivalent) in History to enter the Honours program.
 The Honours Advisor will advise anyone who might be interested in joining the program.
-Students should consult with the Honours Advisor annually concerning their course selection.
 In addition to completing the online application in the Student Centre by the application deadline, a supplemental application must be submitted by January 15.
 The supplemental application can be found on the Department of History website (hist.ucalgary.ca/).
 Students are encouraged to consult with the Honours Advisor well before the deadline to determine their eligibility.

-In addition to completing an application in the online Student Centre by the deadline, students must submit a completed application form for Interdisciplinary Studies 590 (Honours Thesis) to the Program Co-ordinator.
-The application form must be signed by a thesis supervisor and include preliminary thesis proposal.
+Canadian Studies: Students majoring in Canadian Studies who have completed a minimum of 75 units (12.5 full-course equivalents) are eligible to apply for Honours.
+In addition to completing the online application in the Student Centre by the application deadline, a supplemental application for Canadian Studies 598 must be submitted to the Program Co-ordinator by January 15.
+The application form must be signed by a thesis supervisor and include a preliminary thesis proposal.
 To meet the deadline, it is recommended that students wishing to enrol in the Honours program obtain guidelines and an application form from the Program Co-ordinator no later than January 15.
 Students are strongly advised to secure a thesis supervisor by January 15.

 Programs in History cannot be taken in conjunction with programs in Ancient and Medieval History.
 This restriction applies to Major-plus-Minor combinations, Double Majors, Combined Degrees and Second Baccalaureate Degrees.